English and Modern Languages

 Fees

-Eligibility for Home fee status depends on factors such as nationality, residency, and immigration status.
-Students who are uncertain about their classification should carefully read the University’s official fee status guidance webpage.
+Eligibility for Home fee status is determined by nationality, residency, and immigration status.
+Students unsure of their classification should consult Oxford’s official Fee Status Guidance for clarity.

 Financial Support

-International students are not eligible for UK government loans or Oxford’s Home bursary schemes, but they may apply for support under the Oxford Bursaries and Scholarships programme, including other scholarships specifically designed for overseas applicants.
+International students are not eligible for UK government loans or Home bursaries but may apply for Oxford-specific scholarships and bursaries, including awards tailored for overseas applicants.

-Students who have already completed a previous undergraduate degree are classified as ELQ students.
-These students are not eligible for government loans or Oxford bursaries.
+Students who have already completed a prior undergraduate degree are classified as ELQ and are generally ineligible for government loans or Oxford bursary schemes.
+Alternative funding arrangements must be arranged independently.

 Fees and Funding During the Year Abroad

-• Overseas students: £14,825 for the year (illustrative figure, subject to confirmation).
+Overseas students: approximately £14,825 (indicative figure, subject to confirmation).

 Course Data and UCAS Codes